 Do you own a business?
-If you’ve worked hard to build your company, the last thing you want is to lose ownership to your ex-spouse.
+If you’ve worked hard to build your company, the last thing you want is to lose ownership during a divorce.

 It’s unlikely that the court would force you to sell your company because it would cut off future income needed to pay child support and alimony.
 However, this doesn’t mean you should let your guard down.
 If your company is considered a marital asset, it’ll have to be properly divided between you and your ex-spouse.